 Assessment criteria Class participation will be assessed during the course.
-This evaluation will be based on students' comments that suggest interesting ideas, questions or show valuable insights on the subjects proposed by the lecturer over clases.
+This evaluation will be based on students' comments that suggest interesting ideas, questions or show valuable insights on the subjects proposed by the lecturers over clases.

-This assessment also will take into account the lecture's judgements on the students' attitudes towards the activities taking place during both theory and practical sessions.
+This assessment also will take into account lectures' judgements on the students' attitudes towards the activities taking place during both theory and practical sessions.